-Here are some of my ideas to declutter your space, as well as help to stop the clutter from building up, to begin with:
+Here we offer a few different ideas to declutter your space, as well as help to stop the clutter from building up to begin with:

 - Learn to file quickly.
 Once you’ve created your simple filing system, you just need to learn to use it regularly.
 Take a handful of papers from your pile, or your inbox, and go through them one at a time, starting from the top paper and working down.
 Make quick decisions: trash them, file them immediately, or make a note of the action required and put them in an “action” file.
 Don’t put anything back on the pile, and don’t put them anywhere but in a folder (and no cheating “to be filed” folders!) or in the trash/recycling bin.